-- 27. Where case management directions are sought from the Court, the Email must state: - (a) the progress of the case; - (b) the directions sought; - (c) the reasons for seeking those directions; and - (d) the proposed timelines.3 - 28.
+- 27. Where case management directions are sought from the Court, the Email must state: - (a) the progress of the case; - (b) the directions sought; - (c) the reasons for seeking those directions; and - (d) the proposed timelines.2 - 28.
 Where it is clear that parties are unable to achieve an early resolution of the matter (whether it is before or after the ENE process), the Court may give case management directions without delay to move the case forward. - 29.
-Where an application is sought for an extension of time ("EOT") to exchange Affidavits of the Evidence-In-Chief ("AEICs") of witnesses, the Email must state: - (a) the reasons why AEICs have not been exchanged; - (b) whether any party objects to the EOT, and the reasons for the objection; - (c) whether any party has complied with the AEIC directions and is ready to exchange AEICs. - 30.
-In appropriate cases, the court may, in exercise of its discretion, grant an EOT and may impose an Unless Order if the circumstances so warrant.
+Where an application is sought for an extension of time ("EOT") to exchange Affidavits of the Evidence-In-Chief ("AEICs") of witnesses, the Email must state: - (a) the reasons why AEICs have not been exchanged; - (b) whether any party objects to the EOT, and the reasons for the objection; - (c) whether any party has complied with the AEIC directions and is ready to exchange AEICs.